gweklund711/modsbox.com/README.md

 -Developed the website as a means of displaying Reversle, my exhibition project.

-Disclaimer about Originality:
+(About Reversle) Disclaimer about Originality:
 -----

 I am not claiming that this is my own intellectual property, for I simply modified the existing open source code for the original Wordle website (I obtained the code before the site was bought by The New York Times)

 Special thanks to the developers and owners of the original game, for this project wouldn't have been possible without their original code.

-Why I chose this Project:
+(About Reversle) Why I chose this Project:
 -----
 I decided to do this project for four main reasons.